Where to Run

 Time to drive from Coffs Harbour: 45 minutes

 Highlight: Simple route with beautiful surroundings.
-Swim in Never Never Creek.
+Swim in Never Never River.

 Description: A popular summer location for swimming.
-We recommend parking at Arthur Keough Park just after the bridge at the Never Never Creek if you are running to avoid congestion at the main carpark.
+We recommend parking at Arthur Keough Park just after the bridge at the Never Never River as the main carpark can be congested.

-This route follows the Promised Land Road in a loop and is signposted.
+This route follows the Promised Land Road in a loop and is well signposted.

 This route is mostly gravel road surrounded by lovely vegetation with some undulations.